Designed by Robert Moore

-Michael has run his business from small premises on Malibar Rd for nearly 20 years.
+Michael has run his business from small premises on Malabar Rd for nearly 20 years.

 However, his main work is in the broader community and he often travels to events in distant parts of Australia and overseas.
 Michael is a Member of the Australian Kiteflyer's Society.
-He runs a well respected kite program for primary schools with his Tyvec diamond kites.
-He has developed exceptional kite building skills and also uses these skills in projects far removed from windsports such as art works, public event banners and fiberglass structures.
+He runs a well-respected kite program for primary schools with his Tyvek diamond kites.
+He has developed exceptional kite building skills and also uses these skills in projects far removed from wind sports such as art works, public event banners and fiberglass structures.
 He sells kites of course but he has developed a reputation as a great kite builder, designer and flyer and will give anything a go.
-Michaels interests are very diverse and even includes teaching juggling and unicyle riding.
+Michaels interests are very diverse and even includes teaching juggling and unicycle riding.
 He has shown determination and enthusiasm for the quest to break the world altitude record.
 What started out as my project is now our project and we are equally excited by our achievement in breaking the world record.

-Michael was a regular visitor to Kite Magic and is a keen kite builder, winning several competion categories at Festival Of The Winds.
+Michael was a regular visitor to Kite Magic and is a keen kite builder, winning several categories at Festival of The Winds competition.
 He is also adept at building and flying multi-line trick kites.
-He is a member of the Australian Kiteflyers Society.
-Michael is a competition sailor and can be seen during the yachting season on Sydney Harbour.
-At one time he was a trawler fisherman on the Gulf of Carpentaria and combined with sailing and kite flying he has an excellent understanding of wind, weather and sail.
+He is a member of the Australian Kiteflyer’s Society.
+Michael is a sailor and can be seen during the yachting season on Sydney Harbour flying on a racing skiff.
+Combined with sailing and kite flying he has an excellent understanding of wind, weather and sail.
 Michael is our cook on our record attempts.
 Michael's down to earth "no bull" approach keeps me grounded.
-He is our "co-pilot" winch operator and can claim to have "flown" the kites to 6 fights over 10,000 ft including 14,188 ft and the world record at 16,038 ft.
+He is our "co-pilot" winch operator and can claim to have "flown" the kites to 6 fights over 10,000 ft including 14,188 ft. and the world record at 16,038 ft.